 The FAA runway design program indicated that a runway length of 6,000 feet would be needed to accommodate the regional jets weighing over 60,000 pounds anticipated to use the Airport over the 20-year planning horizon.
-The runway length question was further investigated in the Charles M. Schulz-Sonoma County Airport: Airport Layout Plan Narrative Report and Technical Study.
-Consequently, it was recommended that Runway 14-32 be extended nearly 900 feet to the northwest to provide a 6,000-ft. runway to meet the needs of air passenger jet aircraft performance specifications.
+The runway length question was previously investigated in the Charles M. Schulz-Sonoma County Airport: Airport Layout Plan Narrative Report and Technical Study.3 Consequently, it is recommended that Runway 14-32 be extended 885 feet to the northwest to provide a 6,000-ft. runway to meet the needs of passenger jet aircraft performance specifications.
 Taxiway Y would also be extended further to the northwest and join the new runway end.
-Below is a depiction of the proposed extensions of Runway 14 and Taxiway Y.
+Below is a depiction of the proposed extensions of Runway 14 and Taxiway Y. Note that the amount of extension needed to accomplish decoupling of the two runways is the same as needed to support scheduled passenger service using regional jets.